-Aurora Markets in Yangon, Myanmar
+Preserve the Aurora Markets of Yangon, Myanmar

 Every night after the relatively few tourists who visit this city disappear into their hotels, makeshift restaurants like this pop up all over the city.
-They exist for the residents rather than for the tourists and represent the microcosm of that neighborhood.
+The shops exist for the residents rather than for the tourists and represent the microcosm of that neighborhood.
 Comprised of regulars most of them live within a few blocks and they all know each other.
 With the sun set the streets have finally cooled down, the work is done for the day and it is time to relax, talk, drink tea, smoke and laugh.
 The people who run these work hard all night and sleep in the day.
-One could almost say that there are two cities.
-Yangon by day and Yangon by night.
+One could almost say that there are two cities: Yangon by day and Yangon by night.
 These are known by locals as the Aurora markets.

 Now, according to an article in The Myanmar Times, the city wants to shut this world down.
 The article was published November 17th 2016 with implementation as soon as November 24th or 25th.
 Those who don’t comply face fines or worse.
 Considering this issue hasn’t had very much coverage and many of the vendors are illiterate, a week between announcement and implementation is unreasonable.
 Government officials announce that they will create a new night market where vendors can rent space by the year plus daily water and cleaning fees.
 This market is isolated to the Strand, a street name hailing from British imperialism along the Yangon river.
 While a prominent tourist location it is fairly distant from the center of the city or trading centers such as the Chinese Markets.
 It will serve about 1600 out of the estimated 6000 vendors in Yangon.
 The remainder will have to vacate major roads and move to smaller side streets.
 Many of these side streets are already crowded with vendors leaving little space for the newcomers.